 This course provides students with the opportunity to examine and analyze ethical issues arising in contemporary business life.
 Ethical concerns and dilemmas within all the functional areas of business are considered.
 The course considers structural issues such as the nature of capitalism and the structure of the corporation before examining the responsibilities of a business enterprise to those people who work within it, and to consumers and society at large.
-Topics include: the capitalist system, the corporation, responsibilities toward employees, employee responsibilities toward their organization, obligations toward consumers, businesses and the environment, and honesty and integrity in businesses.
+Topics include: the capitalist system, the corporation, responsibilities toward employees, employee responsibilities toward their organization, obligations toward consumers, businesses and the environment, and honesty and integrity in business.

-Prerequisite(s): BAE208 and BAE330.
+Prerequisite(s): BAE208 and BAE330 Contact Hours: 3 - 0 - 6 Credit(s): 1